ganeti/ganeti/doc/design-repaird.rst

 Corresponding Ganeti actions will be initiated and success or failure of these Ganeti jobs monitored.
-All jobs submitted by the repair daemon will have the string ``gnt:daemon:repaird`` and the event identifier in the reason trail, so that :doc:`design-optables` is possible.
+All jobs submitted by the repair daemon will have the string ``gnt:daemon:maintd`` and the event identifier in the reason trail, so that :doc:`design-optables` is possible.
 Once a job fails, no further jobs will be submitted for this event to avoid further damage; the repair action is considered failed in this case.

-Once all requested actions succeeded, or one failed, the node where the event as observed will be tagged by a tag starting with ``repaird:repairready:`` or ``repaird:repairfailed:``, respectively, where the event identifier is encoded in the rest of the tag.
+Once all requested actions succeeded, or one failed, the node where the event as observed will be tagged by a tag starting with ``maintd:repairready:`` or ``maintd:repairfailed:``, respectively, where the event identifier is encoded in the rest of the tag.
 On the one hand, it can be used as an additional verification whether a node is ready for a specific repair.
-However, the main purpose is to provide a simple and uniform interface to acknowledge an event; once that tag is removed, the repair daemon will forget about this event, as soon as it is no longer observed by any monitoring daemon.
+However, the main purpose is to provide a simple and uniform interface to acknowledge an event.
+Once a ``maintd:repairready`` tag is removed, the maintenance daemon will forget about this event, as soon as it is no longer observed by any monitoring daemon.
+Removing a ``maintd:repairfailed:`` tag will make the maintenance daemon to unconditionally forget the event;
+note that, if the underlying problem is not fixed yet, this provides an easy way of restarting a repair flow.

 Repair daemon
 -------------

-The new daemon ``repaird`` will be running on the master node only.
+The new daemon ``maintd`` will be running on the master node only.
 It will verify the master status of its node by popular vote in the same way as all the other master-only daemons.
 If started on a non-master node, it will exit immediately with exit code ``exitNotmaster``, i.e., 11.